Vidali-Espisato/Store-Locator/README.md

 ### Introduction

 A web-based app that utilizes the Google Maps API using JavaScript.
-An individual can enter a Pin-Code (or a Zip-Code) and the information of stores located in the periphery of that particular area.
+An individual can enter a Pin-Code (or a Zip-Code) and can get the information of stores located in the periphery of that particular area.

 ### Technologies used